Best Weighted Blankets for Hot Sleepers

 Best Hot-Sleeper Weighted Blanket Aesthetic Without Cover

-The Baloo Weighted Blanket comes in a variety of size and weight options, including a nice 12-pound throw that can be used decoratively.
+The Baloo Blanket comes in a variety of size and weight options, including a nice 12-pound throw that can be used decoratively.
 This quality blanket comes only in white, looking clean and lovely against any backdrop.
 Its unique quilted design features squares and piping bordering the squares.

-Not only is Baloo’s weighted blanket aesthetically pleasing, but it’s also conveniently machine washable.
+Not only is Baloo’s blanket aesthetically pleasing, but it’s also conveniently machine washable.
 It just needs to be run through with cold water on a gentle cycle.
 It also dries quickly, with no need for dry cleaning.

 How Baloo Feels